rChimisso/E1P-Lisp/README.md

 part, prefixed with "uri-", e.g. (uri-scheme uri-obj) to print the Scheme of uri-obj.

-- uri-display just print a uri-object into a human friendly way.
+- uri-display prints a uri-object into a human friendly way.
 An uri-object is also automatically printed using uri-display.
 #